TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Press VolumeMute consecutively within 5 seconds else count is reset to 0 or press [L1-L4] once.
 [L1-L4] has a repeat period of 0.5 seconds - after this key repeat is active

-Press Config Key (new active keys change colour) then:
+Press Config Key (new set of config keys change colour):
 L14 (Home) - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
-BsD (ArrowUp) - Toggle Vol+ key to either Delete or Backspace Vol (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Med (ArrowRight) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop Del (End) - Delete all files on Flash (Strings and Config) S12 (PageDown) - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav (Cfg) Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf (ArrowDwn] - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
+BsD (ArrowUp) - Toggle Vol+ key to either Delete or Backspace Vol (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Med (ArrowRight) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop Del (End) - Delete all files on Flash (Strings and Config) - will re-calibrate on restart S12 (PageDown) - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav (Cfg) Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf (ArrowDwn] - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
     [Cfg][ROf] - There are long and short Timer options as well

 Text Strings:
 Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial